Divide and choose: Analysis

-To an external viewer, the division might seem unfair, but to the two involved partners, the division is fair—no partner envies the other partner's share.
+To an external viewer, the division might seem unfair, but to the two involved partners, the division is fair — no partner has cause to envy the other's share.

 If the value functions of the partners are additive functions, then divide and choose is also proportional in the following sense: each partner can act in a way that guarantees that their allocated share has a value of at least 1/2 of the total cake value.
 This is because, with additive valuations, every envy-free division is also proportional.

 The protocol works both for dividing a desirable resource (as in fair cake-cutting) and for dividing an undesirable resource (as in chore division).

 Divide and choose assumes that the parties have equal entitlements and wish to decide the division themselves or use mediation rather than arbitration.
 The goods are assumed to be divisible in any way, but each party may value the bits differently.

 The cutter has an incentive to divide as fairly as possible: if they do not, they will likely receive an undesirable portion.
 This rule is a concrete application of the veil of ignorance concept.

-The divide and choose method does not guarantee that each person gets exactly half the cake by their own valuations, and so is not an exact division.
-There is no finite procedure for exact division, but it can be done using two moving knives; see Austin moving-knife procedure.
+The divide and choose method does not guarantee that each person gets exactly half the cake by their own valuations -- the cutter may perceive the advantage of parts of the cake differently from the chooser and anyways the chooser chooses what he thinks is the better half.
+So the "divide and choose" procedure does not produce an exact division.
+There is no definite procedure for exact division, but it can be done using two moving knives; see Austin moving-knife procedure.

 Generalizations and improvements

+Symmetric version

+The original cut-and-choose is not symmetric as the agents have different roles.
+This might lead to arguments regarding who will be the cutter and who will be the chooser.
+For a one-dimensional cake, there is a variant called symmetric cut-and-choose.In symmetric cut-and-choose, both agents mark their subjective mid-points; then, the cake is cut between the two mid-points, and each agent receives the piece containing his or her own mark.
+This version still guarantees proportionality.

 Dividing among more than two parties

 Divide-and-choose works only for two parties.
 When there are more parties, other procedures such as last diminisher or Even–Paz protocol can be used.
 Martin Gardner popularized the problem of designing a similarly fair procedure for larger groups in his May 1959 "Mathematical Games column" in Scientific American.
 See also proportional cake-cutting.
-A newer method is reported in Scientific American.
+A newer method was reported in Scientific American.
 It was developed by Aziz and Mackenzie.
 While faster in principle than the earlier method, it is still potentially very slow.
 See envy-free cake-cutting.